×

 Inside Culture/Brand Knowledge

 Nobody knows your brand better than you do.
 No matter what an agency does, they will never quite equal the inside culture and brand knowledge that an internal employee will have.
-However, an agency that is good at what they do will know how to tease that knowledge and passion out to create content and campaigns to achieve your bottom line goals.
+However, an agency that is good at what they do will know how to tease that knowledge and passion out to create content and campaigns to achieve your bottom-line goals.
 An agency partnership shouldn’t be a “set it and forget it” relationship.
 Fueling the marketing fire with your brand knowledge and passion is a great way to book rooms!

 Communication

 Ease of communication is sometimes a concern for hotel brands when considering an outside agency.
 It can be easy to let the agency do its thing and wait for reports at the end of the month or quarter.
-We highly recommend having open lines of communications and frequent touches to ensure that everyone is always on the same page when it comes to your campaigns.
+We highly recommend having open lines of communication and frequent touchpoints to ensure that everyone is always on the same page when it comes to your campaigns.
 If the agency you are considering doesn’t place client communication high on its list, choose a different agency.
-Communication is the key to building a relationship with and agency that stays on track towards your goals.
+Communication is the key to building a relationship with an agency that stays on track towards your goals.

-This is definitely not an end all, be all list.
+This is definitely not an end-all, be-all list.
 There are many other pros and cons of working with an agency for your hotel’s digital marketing campaigns.
-At the end of the day, you have to do what’s best for your business and we whole heartedly believe that hiring a talented digital marketing agency is the best route to go.
+At the end of the day, you have to do what’s best for your business, and we wholeheartedly believe that hiring a talented digital marketing agency is the best route to go.

 Don’t know where to start?
 Take a look at this great guide on 5 questions you should ask when hiring a hotel marketing agency!